melli79/melli79.github.io/post/01peloops/index.md

 Once you have set up the programming environment, you can try to write a first small program.

 # The Goal
-Today's goal is a multiplication table as follows:
+Today's goal is a multiplication table (乘法表) as follows:

 <pre>
    1  2  3  4  5  6  7  8  9 10